dh-notes/pandoc-workflow/sample.md

 ```![A horse.](horse.jpg)```

 An exclamation mark signals that this file is an image.
-Your caption will automatically be placed beneath the image and numbered as "Fig. 1".
+Your caption will automatically be placed beneath the image and numbered as "Fig. 1" (a feature available in conversion to PDF only.
+Figures will not be numbered in .docx).
 If you would like to keep all of your images in their own folder within your project directory, you can reference this subfolder in your filename.

 ```![A horse.](images/horse.jpg)```